proreytech/prorey.testing/README.md

 #### PRT Component Tests
   PRT Tests include resource connectivity config, timing of tests and following json fields

-  1. Data to generate parquet files in S3 locations
+  1. Data to generate parquet files in S3 source locations
   2. Dynamo items to be written to Dynamo Table
   3. Mocks for API calls
   4. Data for synthetic SNS event to trigger ETL job